yosepov/supexo-crypto/readme.md

-Supexo API
+### Supexo js API

-/**
-    * api method makes a public or private API request.
+ # api method makes a public or private API request.
     * @param  {String}   method   The API method (public or private)
     * @param  {Object}   params   Arguments to pass to the api call
     * @param  {Function} callback A callback function to be executed when the request is complete